-Since 2001, IOCC has responded to humanitarian needs in Lebanon across sectors—from nutrition and education to water networks—strengthening Lebanese communities and, in more recent years, assisting both refugees fleeing conflict in Syria and Lebanese families in need.
+Since 2001, IOCC has responded to humanitarian needs in Lebanon assisting both Lebanese families in need and Syrian refugees.

 In Lebanon, IOCC boosts access to health services and helps local people connect and educate each other.
 Extensive hygiene-awareness campaigns bring together communities for learning and solidarity, and mother-child health is a central focus.